 …and much, much, more.

-If it was all as simple as “We fight too much,” John Gottman wouldn’t have needed 42 years of studying couples extensively.
-And even as senior clinicians, we wouldn’t need supervision to learn and practice his techniques.
+If it were as simple as “We fight too much,” John Gottman wouldn’t have needed 42 years of extensive study of couples.
+Even as senior clinicians, we wouldn’t need supervision to learn and practice his techniques.

-You talk to each other in a better way, just not to us…
+You talk to each other better, just not to us…

 Having trained graduate students as marriage and family therapists, you can tell the rookies: